20TUIC013/e-yantra-id-eYHC-530/README.md

-arduino pins to which NEO-6M GPS module is connected and variable that stores default GPS baud rate.
+//arduino pins to which NEO-6M GPS module is connected and variable that stores default GPS baud rate.//

 #include <TinyGPS++.h>
 #include <SoftwareSerial.h>